ShingekiNoChikungunya/write-ups/HackTM-CTF/CHIP_8_#1/README.md

 Last instruction, displaying which was the last instruction executed;

-Stack, is always empty as there were no instructions to operate the stack;
+Stack, was always empty as there were no instructions to operate the stack;

 Registers, a list of the registers from V0-V15.